 How monetary policy affects inflation

 Monetary policy mainly affects inflation by the Riksbank raising or cutting the policy rate.
 The level of inflation is largely determined by changes in economic activity and developments in the exchange rate when the Riksbank adjusts the policy rate.
 If inflation is lower than the target of 2 per cent, the Riksbank can help boost inflation by cutting the policy rate, which increases economic activity and contributes to a weaker exchange rate.
-In the same way, the Riksbank can raise the policy rate if inflation needs to be subdued.
+In the same way, the Riksbank can raise the policy rate if inflation needs to be dampened.

 Short video about how the policy rate influence the economy and the level of inflation